SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ### Add the Business Partner Field to the UI

 Now, you also introduce the business partner field in the UI.
-For this you need to do several things:
+For this you need to perform the following steps:

 - You add a label for the columns in the result list table as well as in the object page by adding a title annotation.
 - You add the business partner as a line item to include it as a column in the result list.